|

 Mugge's movies have been more about the combustible mix of forceful

 personalities and powerful music than surface gloss."
-"Over

 the past 25 years, documentary filmmaker Robert Mugge has established